turly/tpwl/README.md

 PS1 prompt is constructed in order of appearance of the following options Order is important, e.g. place '--max-depth=N' before '--pwd'

  --patched|ascii|flat   Use patched Powerline fonts for prompt component
+                        separators, or ASCII versions, or no separators --theme=COLORSTRING    Change the tpwl color scheme.
+COLORSTRING is a colon- separated list of xterm color indices.
+Env var TPWL_COLORS=COLORSTRING also works.
+See also...
+ --dump-theme           Dumps annotated current theme to stderr, and exits.
-                         separators, or ASCII versions, or no separators --plain                 Do not split working directory path a la Powerline --tight                 Don't add spaces around prompt components (shorter PS1) --hist                  Add bash command history number in prompt ('\!')
+ --plain                Do not split working directory path a la Powerline --tight                Don't add spaces around prompt components (shorter PS1) --hist                 Add bash command history number in prompt ('\!')
  --status=$?
 Indicate status of last command --depth=DEPTH          Maximum number of directories to show in path
-                         (if negative, only last DEPTH directories shown) --dir-size=SIZE         Directory names longer than SIZE will be truncated --utf8-ok               Do not use workarounds to fixup Bash prompt length --user[=BLAH]           Indicate user in PS1 (explicitly or bash '\u') --pwd[=PATH]            Indicate working dir in PS1 (implicitly '$PWD') --host[=NAME]           Indicate hostname in PS1 (explicitly or bash '\h') --prompt=BLAH           Override PS1 bash prompt from default ('\$') --title[=XTEXT]         Set terminal title to "user@host: $PWD [ - XTEXT]" (if XTEXT begins with '^', add at start of title instead) --ssh-[host|user|all]   Only if ssh is being used, add host / user / both to PS1 --ssh                   Tiny indication in PS1 if ssh is being used --home=PATH             If different from HOME env var, substitutes '~' in pwd
+                        (if negative, only last DEPTH directories shown) --dir-size=SIZE        Directory names longer than SIZE will be truncated --utf8-ok              Do not use workarounds to fixup Bash prompt length --user[=BLAH]          Indicate user in PS1 (explicitly or bash '\u') --pwd[=PATH]           Indicate working dir in PS1 (implicitly '$PWD') --host[=NAME]          Indicate hostname in PS1 (explicitly or bash '\h') --prompt=BLAH          Override PS1 bash prompt from default ('\$') --title[=XTEXT]        Set terminal title to "ssh-user@ssh-host: $PWD [ - XTEXT]" ssh-user@ssh-host appears only if ssh is being used. if XTEXT begins with '^', add at start of title instead --ssh-[host|user|all]  Only if ssh is being used, add host/user/ both to PS1 --ssh                  Tiny indication in PS1 if ssh is being used --home=PATH            If different from HOME env var, substitutes '~' in pwd
                         Note: this arg should appear BEFORE '--pwd' arg --fb=FGCOLOR:BGCOLOR   Set fore/back color indices to use for user items (Negative index will leave color as it was) --help                 Show this help and exit

-See _tpwl_ project page at https://github.com/turly/tpwl
+See tpwl project page at https://github.com/turly/tpwl
 ```

 # License